 Myth: You will go blind

 Fact: Uncontrolled high blood sugar can damage blood vessels in the retina—the back wall of your eye.
 What’s known as diabetic retinopathy is the most common cause of vision loss for people with diabetes.
 But it often has no symptoms.
 Losing your eyesight is not inevitable.
 Prevent blindness by getting a comprehensive dilated eye exam at least once a year, Rodriguez says.
 Keeping blood sugar under control is the best way to prevent complications like vision loss.

 Myth: You will need dialysis

 Here’s why: When you have diabetes, the blood vessels in your kidneys suffer damage, which means they’ll no longer effectively filter your blood.
 Left untreated, this can result in kidney failure.
-But tight blood sugar control can lower risk of all diabetes complications, including kidney failure, says Rodriguez.
+But tight blood sugar control can lower the risk of all diabetes complications, including kidney failure, says Rodriguez.

 Myth: You can’t have even a sip of alcohol

 Fact: Drinking alcohol if you have diabetes can be okay, but you have to be smart about it.
 “Alcohol contains empty calories which convert to sugar in the body, and then metabolize as fat,” says Rodriguez.
 Don’t overdo it, and make sure mixers are sugar-free—think diet soda or seltzer instead of sugary juices.
 Moderate alcohol consumption means no more than one drink per day for women; no more than two per day for men.
 (One drink equals a 12-ounce beer, a 5-ounce glass of wine, or 1½ ounces distilled spirits such as vodka.)
 Don’t drink on an empty stomach, either.
 Your risk of low blood glucose increases when you haven’t eaten and after drinking.

 Myth: Gestational diabetes means you will develop diabetes